-'''

 config:# externalsensor <n> ylabel "<coordinate>"

-'''

 - <n> is the ID number of the environmental sensor that you want to configure.
 The ID number is available in the EMX web interface or using the command "show externalsensors <n>" in the CLI.
-It is an integer between 1 and 32. - <coordinate> is a string comprising up to 24 ASCII printable characters, and it must be enclosed in quotes.
+It is an integer starting at 1. - <coordinate> is a string comprising up to 24 ASCII printable characters, and it must be enclosed in quotes.